 \section{Conclusion}

-We have studied a feed-forward network with cross-layer connections.
+We have studied a feed-forward network with skip-layer connections.
 The possible directed graph architectures are the class of directed acyclic graphs.
-As shown in \cite{huang2016densely}, introducing skip connections often increases the accuracy of a neural networks.
-In \cite{agarwal2018crossencoder} and in Section \ref{sec:experiment}, we have demonstrated increased accuracy in the setting of autoencoders.
-For our main result, we have established the convergence of backpropagation with adaptive momentum of networks with skip connections.
+As shown in \cite{huang2016densely}, introducing skip connections often increases the performance of a deep neural network.
+In \cite{agarwal2018crossencoder} and in Section \ref{sec:experiment}, we have demonstrated increased performance in the setting of AutoEncoders.
+For our main result, we have established the convergence of backpropagation with adaptive momentum of networks with skip-connections.
 This generalizes the result of Wu et al. \cite{wu2008convergence} who established convergence for a feed forward network with one hidden layer.
 While we have considered general DAG architectures, it remains to investigate, both through theory and experiment, the optimality properties with regards to the number of layers and skip connections.
 We hope to address these properties in future works.